nebari-dev/jhub-apps/docs/docs/create-apps/general-app.md

 - environment with all the necessary packages.

 :::note
-For all frameworks, you need to include the `jhsingle-native-proxy` package in your environment along with the framework itself (e.g., bokeh, panel, etc.)
+For all frameworks, you need to include the `jhsingle-native-proxy >= 0.8.2` package in your environment along with the framework itself (e.g., bokeh, panel, etc.)
+Also, be aware that `jhub-apps` may be launching your app from a different directory than you used during development.
+Therefore, its important to always define absolute paths in your apps.
+For example, if you use `pathlib` to define a path, you'll need to call `.resolve()` in order to make it absolute.
 Some frameworks may have additional package or code requirements.
 Check out their specific documentation pages for details.
 :::